This post may contain affiliate links, please see the privacy policy for details.

 • ¼ Cup salt

-• water, enough to cover the vegetables in the bowl you are using
+• water, enough to cover the vegetables in the bowl you're using

 • 1 Cup white wine vinegar